-Markets plunge on Beijing Covid fear | McColl's shares sink – Daily Business
+Markets plunge on Beijing Covid fear | Frasers buyback begins – Daily Business

 “While there is a lack of significant data releases today, investors and traders will be keeping an eye on developments surrounding the situation as risk-off moods dominate the markets.”

-Shares in McColl’s Retail Group more than halved in value after the indebted convenience store chain warned that its equity may be worthless (see below).
+Elsewhere, shares in McColl’s Retail Group more than halved in value after the indebted convenience store chain warned that its equity may be worthless (see below).
 Shares were 53% lower at 2.08p.

 7am: Frasers buyback